Last summer, I saw this ad about a 1$ bikini going around.

 One of the main goals of sustainable fashion producers is to use as little resources as possible.

 As well, they try to reduce their carbon footprint (or even try to become carbon neutral) by using renewable sources of energy and offsetting the emissions they can’t avoid.

 Not only that, but they also try to make sure that they’re not harming the environment that surrounds their factories or causing any indirect environmental damage to it – for example by not leaking dirty water or chemicals into fresh water streams.

 2. The materials they use – and how, where and by whom they have been produced

 This point is crucial.
-Most modern fast fashion brands will use whichever material is cheaper in order to optimize their investment and get a greater profit.
+Most modern fast fashion brands will use whichever material is cheaper to cut corners and get a greater profit.

 Thankfully, sustainable fashion brands come to the rescue by making sure to use either non-water intensive natural materials or recycled fibers (either natural or synthetic).

 And don’t forget that a lot of brands are using recycled plastics to produce their clothing.
 There is controversy around this topic because clothes made of recycled plastic are, well, still made of plastic.
 And that comes with all the problems of synthetic clothes, such as the creation of microplastics.

 If you want to learn more about clothes made of recycled plastic, check this post!

 3. Minimizing waste

 Industrial waste is a huge problem for any business selling material goods.
 In the fashion sector, industrial waste means that fabric scraps, left-over materials, and faulty products are just thrown away and end up being wasted either in landfills, or being burnt.

 Sustainable fashion brands try their best to minimize their waste by